guigolab/biogenome-portal/README.md

 Species are created from samples representing the physical or genetic entity of the species.

-The samples can be inserted locally via excel (following the format of the ERGA manifest) or via form.¡
+The samples can be inserted locally via excel (following the format of the ERGA manifest) or via form.

-This project offers additional services for sequencing projects:
+This project offers additional services for sequencing projects (under the Earth Biogenome scope):

-* cronjob to collect public information related to the project (genomic data)
+* cronjob to collect INSDC data related to the project (genomic data): assemblies, reads, samples metadata and taxonomy.
 * export of an excel file containing locally inserted samples to submit to COPO(https://copo-project.org/)

 IMPORTANT:
-This project uses the metadata of the ERGA manifesto (https://github.com/ERGA-consortium/COPO-manifest) and is mainly intended to retrieve data from BioSamples(https://www.ebi.ac.uk/biosamples) for samples metadata and ENA (https://www.ebi.ac.uk/ena/browser/home) for reads and assemblies.
+This project uses the metadata of the ERGA manifest (https://github.com/ERGA-consortium/COPO-manifest) and is mainly intended to retrieve data from BioSamples(https://www.ebi.ac.uk/biosamples) for samples metadata and ENA (https://www.ebi.ac.uk/ena/browser/home) for reads and assemblies.
 For specific project needs you can open an issue.

-Use the `BLANK_README.md` to get started.

 <p align="right">(<a href="#top">back to top</a>)</p>